Skip to content

 I helped raise Liz.

 She came into our house as a high-school girlfriend, the way high-school girlfriends do, and she stayed.
-She was at our dinner table for years.
-She was at family events for years.
 She was around enough, for long enough, that the line between “my son’s girlfriend” and “my daughter” quietly disappeared somewhere along the way and was never put back.
-By the time she and Torel were old enough to make real adult decisions about their life together, I had been part of her life as much as she had been part of mine.
 I am not her mother.
 She has her own mother and her own family.
-But I helped raise her, and she knows it, and she has let me know in dozens of ways over the years that the helping was received.
+But I helped raise her, and she knows it.

 And I brought her into the business in high school.

 That is not a sentence most family memoirs include.
 I am including it because it is the truth.
 While Liz was still in high school, I started bringing her into CI Web Group.
 Small tasks at first.
 Then bigger ones.
 She learned the work alongside Torel and Allula, the three of them doing the real operational work of an agency in a world that was about to be transformed by AI.
 She tried college for a stretch.
 She gave it a real shot.
-And then she made the same decision a number of people make when they discover that the work they actually want to do is already happening in their lives — she chose to come back to CI Web Group full time and go all in.
+And then she chose to come back to CI Web Group full time and go all in.

 She is now a senior AI vibe coder at the company.